 If you've got a Rockettheme membership subscription why not use a different template on each new site you build?
 After all, you've paid for them?

-Configuring CSS Is A Laborious And Time Consuming Process.
+Configuring CSS Is A Laborious And Time Consuming Process

 For example, if you use Joomla, a Rockettheme template, Jreviews and a contact component or form, then you have three main areas that need to be made uniform in font style.
 First of all, you need to style up all of the headings .H1, .H2, etc. and then you need to style up the Jreviews headings to match.
 On top of that, you now need to style up every new component that you introduce to match the recurring theme.
 And that's just the headings!

-Clearly, this is a lot of work, and if you intend making more than one site and introducing a different template, then you are giving yourself a mountain to climb.
+This is a lot of work, and if you intend making more than one site and introducing a different template, then you are giving yourself a mountain to climb.

 However, by using the same template for your second site, you can directly transfer the custom CSS file, and you have instant CSS modifications!